 Real-World Example: KPMG relies on an ATS system to handle its extensive recruitment requirements.
 HireVue enables them to automate the screening of candidates and concentrate their efforts on exceptional talent.

-Statistics: According to a Glassdoor survey, 90% of employers incorporate ATS into their hiring process, which decreases the average time-to-hire by 40%.
+According to a Glassdoor survey ninety percent of employers incorporate ATS into their hiring process which decreases the average time-to-hire by forty percent.

 3. Automate Candidate Screening

-HR teams benefit from automated candidate screening because it eliminates manual resume review, which becomes time-consuming with large volumes of applications.
+Why It Matters: HR teams benefit from automated candidate screening because it eliminates manual resume review which becomes time-consuming with large volumes of applications.

 How to Implement:

-- Use AI to Assess Applications: Platforms like HireVue and Pymetrics evaluate candidates through job-specific questions, analyzing their cognitive abilities and personality characteristics.
+- Use AI to Assess Applications: HI revue and Plyometrics’ represent AI screening platforms which evaluate candidates through job-specific questions analyzing their cognitive abilities and personality characteristics.

-- Integration with ATS: Your ATS should automatically evaluate candidates’ resumes against predetermined standards to ensure your hiring team receives only the most pertinent applications.
+- Integration with ATS: Your ATS should function to automatically evaluate candidates’ resumes against predetermined standards to ensure your hiring team receives only the most pertinent applications.

 Real-World Example: Unilever implements artificial intelligence tools to evaluate resumes and determine how well applicants match their global business roles.
-The AI system ranks candidates according to their skills, leading to a faster hiring process with less bias.
+The AI system ranks candidates according to their skills which leads to a faster hiring process with less bias.

-Statistics: LinkedIn reports that 76% of employers now use AI technology to screen job applicants, helping to cut down the time spent on initial candidate selection.
+LinkedIn reports that 76% of employers now use AI technology to screen job applicants which helps to cut down the time spent on initial candidate selection.

 4. Use Video Interviews for Initial Screening

-Video interviews enable employers and candidates to have meaningful discussions while eliminating the challenges of scheduling face-to-face meetings.
+Why It Matters: Video interviews enable employers and candidates to have meaningful discussions while eliminating the challenges of scheduling face-to-face meetings.
+Remote candidates or those from other countries find them especially beneficial.

 How to Implement:

-- One-Way Video Interviews: Utilize platforms such as HireVue or Spark Hire, which enable candidates to respond to predetermined questions through recorded videos.
+- One-Way Video Interviews: Utilize platforms such as HireVue or Spark Hire which enable candidates to respond to predetermined questions through recorded videos which you can evaluate at any time.

-- Live Video Interviews: Use Zoom or Google Meet to facilitate live video sessions.
+- Live Video Interviews: To achieve higher interactive engagement during interviews use Zoom or Google Meet to facilitate live video sessions.
 Develop standardized questions to maintain equal treatment for all interviewees.

 - Maximize Candidate Engagement: Provide candidates with technology usage instructions so they can feel at ease during video interviews.

-Statistics: According to SHRM research, companies that adopt video interviewing methods decrease their hiring process duration by 30% compared to businesses conducting traditional face-to-face interviews.
+According to SHRM research companies that adopt video interviewing methods decrease their hiring process duration by 30% relative to businesses conducting traditional face-to-face interviews.

 5. Shorten Your Interview Process